TetewHeroez/supertropicalpy/docs/source/api/index.rst

 API Reference
 =============

-This section contains the complete API documentation for the supertropical algebra package.
+This section contains the complete API documentation for the SupertropicalPy package.

 Core Classes
 ------------